jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 2 Compilers, Layout and Threads.md

 ​	We load `node_end-node_begin` elements `lsph[ii].r` , `nb_end-nb_begin` elements `lsph[jj].r` and `lsph[jj].nu` (though this is done repeatedly), and we perform `(node_end-node_begin)*(nb_end-nb_begin)` distance and kernel calculations.
 For a feeling of how large this is, lets make some estimates: There are $10^5$ particles uniformly distributed between $10\times 10\times 10 = 1000$ boxes, therefore both `node_end-node_begin` and `nb_end-nb_begin` are around $\approx 10^5/1000 = 100$ particles per box.

 ​	So, each call read around 300 data from `ii` for loop,  400 data from `jj` for loop, and perform $100\times 100 = 10^4$ batches of arithmetic operations to compute the contribution to the density.
 For each batch, there are $3\times 1+5 \times 2 + 22 = 35$ operations in each call of the inner-most loop, which sums to $3.5 \times 10^5$  arithmetic operations, or **over three hundred thousand operations**, every single time `compute_density_3d_chunk` is called.
 For the entire execution, there are $21232$ calls to `compute_density_3d_chunk`, totaling $21232 \times 3.5 \times 10^5 \approx 7.4 \times 10^{9}$   operations for this very simple example, which means that even a very small case can require **almost 10 Billion arithmetic operations** to be performed.
-This is very large number of operations, and overwhelms pretty much anything else going on in the rest of the code and, for this reason, regions like these are called **critical sections**.
+This is a very large number of operations, and overwhelms pretty much anything else going on in the rest of the code and, for this reason, regions like these are called **critical sections**.

 ​	**Finding and improving critical sections** of your code is a major part of optimizing numerical codes, and improving just them respond for the majority of performance gains.
 This means that, *before* the critical regions are optimized, it is usually not worth bothering with the rest of the code, in what concerns performance.
 For these parts, which are outside the critical section, the more conventional recommendations about code development applies: Readability trumps smarts, maintainability trumps performance.
 Later we will discuss more how these improvements in the critical section can be done.